To Belly Dance Or Not To Belly Dance

 As we danced and learned how to move our bodies, time seemed to just fly by.
 Before I knew it, the class had come to an end and it was time to cool down.
 Brooke gave each and every one individual high-fives and congratulations on a job well done.
 It was such a rewarding experience.

-I am so looking forward to next week’s class and can’t wait to share it with you all.
+I am so looking forward to next week’s class.

 -Pillow Talk Gal